Invoicing for freelancers: 6 tips to invoice like a pro

 What’s in an invoice, anyway?
 If you want to get paid for the work you’ve done, you’ll need to detail the “bill” that you’re sending to your client or employer.
 Any invoice you send out should include:

-- Services rendered: “Completion of service requested by a client resulting in payment request” or a detailed list of what you’re charging for including tax, discounts, etc.
+- Services rendered: a detailed list of what you’re charging for including tax, discounts, etc.

-- The amount of money owed: Cha-chin!
+- The amount of money owed: cha-ching!
 Make note of the type of currency like USD, CAD, etc.

-- Payment details: Details of how they can pay you (ex.
-PayPal, bank transfer, check, etc.)
+- Payment details: details of how they can pay you (e.g. PayPal, bank transfer, check, etc.)

-- Terms and conditions: A reminder of what you and the client agreed upon before you completed the work (ex: paying half upfront, late payment fees, other payment policies, etc.)
+- Terms and conditions: a reminder of what you and the client agreed upon before you completed the work (e.g. paying half upfront, late payment fees, other payment policies, etc.)

 It may seem easy enough, but creating invoices can take time.
-Some business owners claim that invoicing (creating, sending and chasing invoices) can take up to 10% of their work time according to this Xero survey.
+Some business owners claim that invoicing (creating, sending ,and chasing invoices) can take up to 10 percent of their work time according to this Xero survey.
 Factor that time into your work schedule by invoicing as you go through a project.